Armed Forces of Liberia: Infantry battalion equipment

-The two infantry battalions' equipment, partially donated by Romania, includes AKM and PM md.
+ECOWAS countries. ..[W]eapons were donated by the Romanian government."
+Other reporting on weaponry includes AKM and PM md.
 63 assault rifles, and PK machine guns.
 It may also include Streit Cougar vehicles.

 Aircraft inventory

 The Liberian Air Force inventory for its entire existence included:

 Training

 Higher education

-The Tubman Military Academy at Camp Todee in Montserrado County training officer candidates in the AFL.
+The Tubman Military Academy at Camp Todee in Montserrado County trains officer candidates in the AFL.
 The Officer Candidate School is part of the academy.

 ROTC

 The first Liberian Reserve Officers' Training Corps (ROTC) program was established in 1956 at the University of Liberia (UL) in Monrovia and the Booker Washington Institute (BWI) in Kakata.
-In August 2015, the Ministry of National Defense announced it's intention with the Ministry of Education to resume ROTC in Liberian schools.
+In August 2015, the Ministry of National Defense announced its intention with the Ministry of Education to resume ROTC in Liberian schools.
 ROTC had not been institutions since the end of the conflicts in the 2000s.
 A year later, an ROTC pilot program was established at (BWI).

 Armed Forces Training Command (AFTC)

 The Armed Forces Training Command (AFTC) is the training center for the Armed Forces of Liberia.
 It was established in February 2009.